-Once again I’m participating in Blog The Change for Animals and I wanted to write about something that is more important than I used to think it was: dog training.
+Once again, I’m participating in Blog, The Change for Animals, and I wanted to write about something more important than I used to think it was: dog training.
 January is National Train Your Dog Month.
-My own dogs are small and fairly well behaved, but lately I’ve been thinking that our lives would be improved if they were very well behaved.
+My own dogs are small and fairly well behaved, but lately, I’ve been thinking that our lives would be improved if they were very well behaved.

-Not every dog can be expected to spell his own name like Gatsby, but without basic training a dog is at a higher risk to becoming homeless.
+Not every dog can be expected to spell his own name like Gatsby, but a dog is at a higher risk of becoming homeless without basic training.

-When we think about all the dogs in the shelters we have to wonder why they are there.
-I know many dogs are there for reasons that are out of anyone’s control: long term illness or death of an owner.
-Sometimes dogs are found roaming loose and you have to wonder, if it was properly trained, would it have gotten lost?
+When we think about all the dogs in the shelters, we have to wonder why they are there.
+I know many dogs are there for reasons that are out of anyone’s control: long-term illness or the death of an owner.
+Sometimes dogs are found roaming loose, and you have to wonder, if it was properly trained, would it have gotten lost?
 Sadly, there are also times when a person turns in their pet because the animal is destructive or poorly behaved because they have not been properly trained.
-Rescue dogs can be wonderful canine companions, and with training many become therapy dogs and service dogs.
+Rescue dogs can be wonderful canine companions, and with training, many become therapy dogs and service dogs.

 I am not an expert in dog training or behavior.
 In fact, I could use a little help in training my own dogs to be better behaved.
 Specifically, I worry that if Theo gets loose, he will be lost.
-One of my goals for this year is to train my dogs so that we can enjoy our lives more.
+One of my goals for this year is to train my dogs to enjoy our lives more.

-There are many philosophies about dog training as well as people who claim to be experts on dog behavior and training.
+There are many philosophies about dog training and people who claim to be experts on dog behavior and training.
 It can be overwhelming to try and figure it out.
 Fortunately, there is a great resource available to the dog lovers of the world.
 The Association of Professional Dog Trainers has a lot of articles to help choose the right trainer.

-Once we get started, I promise to update you.
-In the meantime, I’d love to hear about your favorite ways to train and “must have” behaviors for your dogs.
+I’d love to hear about your favorite ways to train and “must-have” behaviors for your dogs.

 Check out Alice G Patterson Photography on Facebook to see more of her photography.